Indiana: Fast Facts on Trespassing

-So if some resident inside a dwelling was stupid or forgetful enough to leave their door unlocked, upon which some random trespasser took advantage of to let themselves in, technically that would not be residential entry.
+So if some resident inside a dwelling was forgetful enough to leave their door unlocked, upon which some random trespasser took advantage of to let themselves in, technically that would not be residential entry.

 Anyway, I hope you enjoyed that short, sweet and very brief section because we are leaving that far behind as we move into the next one, which is long, complicated, and regrettably covers the bulk of Indiana’s trespassing laws: